atandant/xcc/README.md

 The generated parser source is produced into `build/` and is not committed.

 The [`repos/`](repos/) checks document reproducible builds of selected third-party C89 code.
-For example, `./repos/build_jsmn.sh` and `./repos/build_uthash.sh` fetch pinned sources, compile smoke tests with xcc, link with `gcc`, and run them.
+For example, `./repos/build_jsmn.sh`. fetch pinned sources, compile smoke tests with xcc, link with `gcc`, and run them.

 ## Roadmap

-- `volatile` type qualifier
 - optionally optimize memory-resident F80 values with an x87 stack scheduler after source-level semantics and ABI interoperability are complete
-- variadic functions and old-style function definitions with parameter declarations
 - function-pointer and nested-declarator conformance edge cases
 - complete C89 preprocessor support
 - multiple translation units and driver behavior